francoispalma/PMNS/README.md

 Alternatively for the 128 bit version:
 > make bench128

-To display various graphics and results in a visual format:
-> python3 histo.py

 For details as to the generated PMNS degrees and lambda values:
 > python3 deghisto.py